McHouzou/SimLaD---Simulator-for-Lattice-Damage/README.md

 ./lf_exec -i IO/triang/ -o IO/triang/

 ## Input generators
+There is functionality for the creation of uniform, as well as disordered lattices, where noise can be added by random node displacements AND/OR random failure stress distributions, with a different failure stress for each beam.
+There is further functionality to place pre-cracks and decide the boundary conditions.
-Generate triangular lattice inputs:

-python3 analysis/InputCreator_triang.py <SR> <nmod>
+Example for generating triangular lattice inputs: python3 analysis/InputCreator_triang.py <SR> <nmod>

-Generate kagome lattice inputs:

-python3 analysis/InputCreator_kagome.py <x_amp> <noise> --nx 10 --ny 10 --out-dir ../src/IO/kagome --plot
+Example for generating kagome lattice inputs: python3 analysis/InputCreator_kagome.py <x_amp> <noise> --nx 10 --ny 10 --out-dir ../src/IO/kagome --plot

 ## Output files